SAP-samples/abap-platform-rap-workshops/rap5xx/rap500/exercises/ex1/README.md

     ![template query](images/1130.png)

 5. Edit the code of your query and add the annotation **@AnalyticsDetails.query.axis** to all properties except the two measures FlightPrice and TotalOfBookings.
-All fields beside the field **CustomerCountry** get the annotation **@AnalyticsDetails.query.axis: #ROWS**, whereas the field **CustomerCountry** gets the annotation **@AnalyticsDetails.query.axis: #COLUMN**.
+All fields beside the field **CustomerCountry** get the annotation **@AnalyticsDetails.query.axis: #ROWS**, whereas the field **CustomerCountry** gets the annotation **@AnalyticsDetails.query.axis: #COLUMNS**.

-6. We add a currency conversion to the field FlightPrice to be able to comparison all flight prices in a single currency.
+6. We add a currency conversion to the field FlightPrice to be able to compare all flight prices in a single currency.

    <pre>
       @Semantics.amount.currencyCode: 'CurrencyCode'